dotnet/docfx/README.md

 ## DocFX Project

 `dev` is the default branch accepting Pull Requests.
-It releases a package daily. `master` branch is the release branch.
+It releases a package daily. `main` branch is the release branch.

 ### How to build from source code